 From there, she went in-house as a Senior Fashion Assistant at Glamour magazine, then onto Fashion and Shopping Editor at InStyle.
 After which, Des went back to Glamour as Acting Fashion Editor.
 But her journey didn’t end there.
 Since 2010, Des has been at the helm of style at Marie Claire.

-Did we miss any of your favourites women of colour in fashion off the list?
+Did our list miss any of your favourite women of colour in the British fashion industry?

 We’d love to hear them, please comment below.